That Marketing Buddy

 Best for GDPR Compliance

-Best for: EU-based businesses where GDPR compliance is non-negotiable
+Best for: EU-based businesses that need GDPR compliance

 European-based email marketing service with GDPR compliance and reporting tools.